MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-App.md

 ### -UserList
 The UserList parameter specifies who can usean organizational app.
 Valid values are mailboxes or mail users in your organization.
 You can use any value that uniquely identifies the user.
+This parameter is currently limited to 1.000 users.
+This will not change in the future as we are planning on moving to Centralized Deployment (https://docs.microsoft.com/en-us/office/dev/add-ins/publish/centralized-deployment)

 For example: